BMG Rights Management: International expansion

 Initially, Bertelsmann had announced that the new BMG would focus on the European broadcast market.
 After KKR became the majority shareholder, the company set its sights on expanding internationally.
 A key step towards achieving this goal was acquiring Cherry Lane Music Publishing in 2009, which provided BMG with its first foothold in the United States.
 BMG made several other purchases in 2010, including Evergreen Copyright Acquisitions.

 In 2011, Bug Music was bought by BMG, followed by music publisher R2M Music in 2012.
 Bertelsmann was also reported to be interested in buying EMI, but EMI was ultimately acquired by Universal Music Group and Warner Music Group (record labels) and Sony/ATV Music Publishing (songwriters).
 The regulatory authorities approved the deal subject to some conditions, including the sale of several labels.
 BMG was thus able to acquire Mute Records (2012) and Sanctuary Records (2013), as well as the publishing catalogues of EMI Virgin Music and Famous Music UK from Sony/ATV.

+On April 28, 2026, BMG and Concord announced they would combine, operating under the BMG name.
+The combined company will call its publishing division BMG Publishing and its recorded music division Concord Records.

 Becoming a group division

 In 2013, KKR sold its stake in BMG to Bertelsmann, making it the sole shareholder of the company.
-Under the leadership of Chief Executive Officer Thomas Rabe, who had been a key driver of BMG's expansion during his time as Chief Financial Officer, Bertelsmann again cited music as one of its strategic growth areas.
+Under the leadership of chief executive officer Thomas Rabe, who had been a key driver of BMG's expansion during his time as Chief Financial Officer, Bertelsmann again cited music as one of its strategic growth areas.

 In 2013, the company began to represent rights to songs by Robbie Williams and the Rolling Stones.
 Record labels were also added to the portfolio including Union Square Music (distributor of Universal Music's ZTT Records and Stiff Records), Vagrant Music and Infectious Music (2014), as well as S-Curve Records and Rise Records (2015).
 Other acquisitions followed in 2016, including the label ARC Music and the catalog of The End Records.
 By acquiring Basement, BMG entered the market in Brazil, one of Bertelsmann's growth regions.
 In 2016, the company also signed an agreement with Warner Music's Alternative Distribution Alliance for the physical and digital distribution of music, allowing BMG to consolidate its longstanding sales structures.
 BMG further expanded by entering the Chinese market in cooperation with Alibaba, allowing the online company to distribute the work of musicians and composers via its web channels while securing copyrights.

 In the 2015 financial year, BMG was part of the Corporate Investments division at Bertelsmann.
 In 2016, the media group turned the subsidiary into a stand-alone division.
 Today, BMG is considered a prime example of how growth platforms are created and leveraged at Bertelsmann.